 The boulevard of marriage is a voyage of one spirit with two hearts.
 May the sight of the Karva Chauth moon fills your heart and married life with love & bliss

 Karva Chauth or Karwa Chauth is one of the main Hindu festivals, especially for wedded women.
-It is a fasting festival that married women celebrate by observing fast for well being of their husband.
+It is a fasting festival that married women celebrate by observing fast for well being of their husbands.
 In Hindu culture, this festival holds the foremost credence of all the married women.
 In addition to being one of the most important, it is one of the toughest fasts to observe.

 Karva Chauth is an annual one day festival of Hindu culture.
-On this day, married women observe fast and perform rituals for the long life of their husband.
-The day of Karva Chauth is dedicated by women to their husbands.
+On this day, married women observe fast and perform rituals for the long life of their husbands.
+The day of Karva Chauth is dedicated to women to their husbands.
 This day has an association of celebrating the joy of wifehood.
 Hindu women who observe the festivity of Karva Chauth are called “Saubhagyavati”.
 In accordance with the Hindu calendar, the festival of Karva Chauth comes on KrishnaPaksha which is the fourth day of the waning moon in the month of Karthik.
 According to the Gregorian calendar, the festivity falls in the month of October or November every year.

 In olden times, many people didn’t have much acknowledgment about Karva Chauth and as of lately, the celebration has received more religious belief and touch.

 Alongside this, the day of Karva Chauth has the significance of celebrating the season of autumn.
 The celebration majorly takes place in the northern states of Punjab, Uttar Pradesh, Bihar, Gujarat, Rajasthan, and Haryana.

 Karva Chauth is a festival of love and dedication.
 The word Karva means earthen “pot” and Chauth means “fourth” which refers to the fourth day of the month of Karthik.